Xetibo/ReSet-Doc/sections/introduction.typ

 Any additional software needs to be installed separately, like status bars, editors, media viewers, or in this case settings.

+Some specific settings like monitor configuration were once universal with tools like xrandr, but with the introduction of the wayland display protocol, the original idea of having a universal display server was abandoned, favoring individual implementations instead.
+This leads to a variety of different ways to configure monitors, very few of them being compatible with each other.
+In this case only a plugin system to handle individual implementations could solve this problem.

 #subsection("Motivation")
 The UNIX philosophy considers one tool for each task to be the proper solution, ReSet would argue that this is not the case with a tool featuring user